erg-lang/erg/doc/zh_CN/compiler/trait_method_resolving.md

 ## Determine record type

 Check if the candidate type is compatible with `Int`, a class of 1.
-Others that are patches of `Int` and that `Int` has all the required attributes are also compatible.
+Others that are 修补程序 of `Int` and that `Int` has all the required attributes are also compatible.

 ~

 So `Nat` fit.
 However, if `Foo` also matches, it is determined by the containment relationship between `Nat` and `Foo`.
-That is, subtype methods are selected.
+That is, subtype 方法 are selected.
 If there is no containment relationship between the two, a compile error will occur (this is a safety measure against executing a method against the programmer's intention).
 To eliminate the error, you need to specify the patch explicitly.